ponmar/filedb2/README.md

 ### Main Application ###

 The FileDB main application is the GUI towards the internal database that stores the file meta-data.
+This application includes file browsing, meta-data editing and advanced search features.

 The application uses one configuration file that, for example, points out the file collection root directory.

 A demo configuration with some images and meta-data is available to show case the FileDB potential.